ovsundal/Website-Performance-Optimization/docs/README.md

 As a result of these two methods, the animation load time was reduced from ~175 ms to less than 1 ms.

+#### Increase scroll-rate of pizza.html

+One thing were done here:

+* Move static (non-changing) DOM calls outside of the loop in main.js (line 520)

+This was enough to reach 60 fps when scrolling.

 Web-resources used summary: